 How E.ON is shaping tomorrow

-Our customers are thinking about the future, today.
+As an energy consumer, you might be thinking about the future, today.
 "How can I save energy?
 Should I generate my own energy?
 How can I easily store energy?"
-These are just some of the questions people ask us, as an energy company, on a regular basis.
-To be able to provide an answer soon, we are constantly looking at mega-trends and technological developments.
+These are just some of the questions people ask us on a regular basis.
+To be able to give you answers, we are constantly looking at mega-trends and technological developments.
 Together with our customers, partners, researchers, scientists and start-ups, we are developing a new energy world.
 The focus has shifted away from the development of individual key technologies to the intelligent combination of software, electricity, heat and mobility to form a digital ecosystem.

 To reach this goal, we have three priorities: